-In the Advanced features (Beta Version) section, the user can access three different product slate optimization procedures and one product slate variation tool as follows:
+In the Advanced features (Beta Version) section, the user can access three different product slate optimization procedures and one product slate variation tool as listed below.

-- Specify the desired gasoline to diesel ratio in the product slate by filling in the blue-shaded fields in the Objective 1: Gasoline and Diesel production ratio option.
+• Specify the desired gasoline to diesel ratio in product slate by filling in the blue-shaded fields in Objective 1: Gasoline and Diesel production ratio option.
 The blue boxes in A- Define shares between gasoline and diesel allows input of fixed gasoline and diesel production, which is then converted to a ratio.
-The drop down menu B- Assign share allows the basis of analysis to be selected (i.e., volume or energy basis). - Specify the desired gasoline share in the product slate by filling in the blue-shaded field in the Objective 2: Fixed gasoline share in product slate/ share in product slate option as a percentage on a volume basis. - Specify the desired product slate by filling in the blue-shaded fields in the Objective 3: Specific Product slate option as a percentage on a volume basis (excluding the volume of LPG and petrochemical feedstock). - Specify the desired volume flow of the crude jet fuel/kerosene fraction that is redirected to the crude diesel fraction via jet-diesel swing (alternative operation mode) for further processing in downstream processes at the refinery.
+The dropdown menu B- Assign share allows the basis of analysis to be selected (i.e., volume or energy basis).

+- Specify the desired gasoline share in the product slate by filling in the blue-shaded field in the Objective 2: Fixed gasoline share in product slate/ share in product slate option as a percentage on a volume basis. - Specify the desired product slate by filling in the blue-shaded fields in the Objective 3: Specific Product slate option as a percentage on a volume basis (excluding the volume of LPG and petrochemical feedstock). - Specify the desired volume flow of the crude jet fuel/kerosene fraction that is redirected to the crude diesel fraction via jet-diesel swing (alternative operation mode) for further processing in downstream processes at the refinery. - Specify the cetane number for hydrotreated diesel and octane number for catalytic naphtha reformer gasoline or reset it to PRELIM default values.
+If cetane number and/or octane number are manually set, the model will try to match as closely to the set values even when other inputs are changed.